beezwax/bzBond/packages/bzBond-js/README.md

 {
     webViewerName: "",         // The name of the web viewer hosting the web code.
     timeout: null,             // Number of milliseconds to wait before a promise is rejected.
-    callType: 0                // The FileMaker 'call type'.
+    callType: 0                // The Claris/FileMaker 'call type'.
-    relayScript: "bzBondRelay" // The relay script as it is named in the FileMaker solution.
+    relayScript: "bzBondRelay" // The relay script as it is named in the Claris/FileMaker solution.
-    ignoreResult: false        // When true, promise resolves immediately - does not wait for FileMaker script.
+    ignoreResult: false        // When true, promise resolves immediately - does not wait for Claris/FileMaker script.
 }
 ```